 Marriage is a sacramental institution, given to us by God for our mutual joy and is the visible sign of the mystery of the union of love between Christ and the Church – a sign of gracious, sacrificing, faithful love.
 It is a lifelong commitment by two people to love, honor and cherish one another through life in faithfulness and true godliness.

-Please contact our Wedding Coordinator, Eileen Myers, by calling 610-246-4606.
+Please email our Wedding Coordinator, Eileen Myers.
 She will assist you planning the ceremony and answer your questions about the preparation process.

 Requirements for Marriage at St. David’s